m-nikolaidis/HPV16-Genotyper/README.md

 <p style="text-align: justify;">
-HPV16-Genotyper is a computational tool developed in Python that automates the entire process described in our <a href="#publication"> publication </a>  and performs genotyping, quality control of genome assembly, detection of recombination events and detection of cancer-related SNPs.
+HPV16-Genotyper is a computational tool developed in Python that automates the entire process described in our <a href="https://doi.org/10.3390/d13100497"> publication </a>  and performs genotyping, quality control of genome assembly, detection of recombination events and detection of cancer-related SNPs.
 The software was tested on 180 representative genomes and was validated for proper performance.
 The entire analysis took <b><u>16 min</u></b> on a personal Linux laptop with eight cores (2.4 GHz)
 </p>

 <p style="text-align: justify;">
-A summary of the workflow is shown in <b>Figure 1</b>.
+A summary of the workflow is shown in <a href="#figures">Figure 1</a>.
-<a href="#image-1">Figure 2</a> shows an example of the phylogenetic and recombination analysis of the HPV16 strain with accession number
+<a href="#figures">Figure 2</a> shows an example of the phylogenetic and recombination analysis of the HPV16 strain with accession number
 <a href="https://www.ncbi.nlm.nih.gov/nuccore/MT316214">MT316214.1</a> is described in detail the HPV16-Genotyper tool.
 </p>

-## Publication
-The research paper was published in 2021 and can be found [here](https://doi.org/10.3390/d13100497).

-## Pictures
+## Figures
 ![figure1](pics/Tool_workflow.jpg)
 ***Figure 1.** A workflow of the HPV16-genotyper tool.*